 - 1. Increase scale of development at and near BART stations through catalytic investments in TOD, to help address the regional shortfall in meeting housing and other sustainable growth needs. - 2.
-Implement BART's adopted Affordable Housing Policy and aim for a District-wide target of 30 percent of all units to be affordable, with a priority to very low (<50% AMI), low (51-80% AMI) and/or transit-dependent populations. - 3.
+Implement BART's adopted Affordable Housing Policy and aim for a District-wide target of 35 percent of all units to be affordable, with a priority to very low (<50% AMI), low (51-80% AMI) and/or transit-dependent populations.
+To aid in achieving BART's 35% affordability goal, provide up to a 60 percent discount in ground lease for projects with at least 35% affordable housing (30% for projects with a high rise).
+Establish a framework for varying the eligible project discount based on the depth of affordability of the deed-restricted housing units, the demonstrated need for discounted ground rent, and efforts to benefit BART in other ways. - 3.
+Pursue regional, state, federal, and philanthropic/private partnerships that alleviate and prevent homelessness through production of affordable housing.
+BART's property will be offered at a greater discount if matched with regional-scale, external funding commitments for housing and homelessness. - 4.
 Ensure the 4-Year Work Plan addresses how BART will achieve its affordable housing goals.